yash-sharma1/docs-site/docs/light-client.md

 - Light client do not store blocks or states so that it need less disk space(50 megabytes will be enough).
 - Light client do not join p2p network and it do not produce any network cost when it is idle.
 The network overhead depends on how many requests the light client handles concurrently.
-- Light do not replay state of the chain so that there is not cpu cost when idle.
+- Light client do not replay state of the chain so that there is not cpu cost when idle.
 The cpu cost also depends on how many requests the light client handles concurrently.
-- Light is more fast than full node even it lagged behind the core network monthly.
+- Light client is more fast than full node even it lagged behind the core network monthly.
 It only need a few seconds to catch up with core network.

 ## Platforms and System Requirement